 Section 162(m).
-Section 162(m) of the Internal Revenue Code ("the "Code") generally limits to \$1 million the annual corporate income tax deduction for compensation which is not "performance-based" paid to each of the chief executive officer and the four other highest paid executive officers of a publicly-held corporation.
+Section 162(m) of the Internal Revenue Code (the "Code") generally limits to \$1 million the annual corporate income tax deduction for compensation which is not "performance-based" paid to each of the chief executive officer and the four other highest paid executive officers of a publicly-held corporation.
 The Company intends incentive stock options and non-qualified stock options awarded under the Plan granted with an exercise price at least equal to the fair market value of the stock on the date of grant to qualify for the performance-based exception from the \$1 million deduction limitation.
-In addition, if the Plan is approved by the stockholders, awards under the Plan are intended to be eligible for treatment as "performance based" compensation under Section 162(m) by reason of being conditioned upon one or more of the specific performance criteria described below under "Performance Measures."
+In addition, if the Plan is approved by the stockholders, awards under the Plan are intended to be eligible for treatment as "performance-based" compensation under Section 162(m) by reason of being conditioned upon one or more of the specific performance criteria described below under "Performance Measures."

 Section 409A Compliance.
-Section 409A of the Code, which was enacted in late 2004, provides that nonqualified deferred compensation plans must meet specified rules relating to the timing of deferral elections, the timing of distributions of the deferred compensation and changes in the form or timing of payments of deferred compensation.
+Section 409A of the Code provides that non-qualified deferred compensation plans must meet specified rules relating to the timing of distributions of the deferred compensation and changes in the form or timing of payments of deferred compensation.
 Section 409A also imposes limits on the manner in which non-qualified deferred compensation plans may be funded and specifies penalties that will apply to a non-qualified deferred compensation plan that does not meet the rules.
-While awards granted under the Plan are intended to be exempt from, or meet the requirements of, Section 409A of the Code (unless the Board at the time of grant specifically provides that an award is not intended to comply with Section 409A), final guidance under that section has not been published.
+Awards granted under the Plan are intended to be exempt from, or meet the requirements of, Section 409A of the Code (unless the Board at the time of grant specifically provides that an award is not intended to comply with Section 409A.)
 If an award is subject to Section 409A and does not meet the requirements of Section 409A, the participant generally will include in ordinary income in the first year of the failure, any compensation deferred with respect to the award for that year and all previous years (and earnings), to the extent not previously included in income and not subject to a substantial risk of forfeiture.
 Unless limited by section 162(m) of the Code, the Company will be entitled to a tax deduction in the same amount and at the same time as an employee recognizes ordinary income.
-The participant also will be subject to an additional tax of 20% on the amounts required to be included in income, as well as interest at the federal income tax underpayment rate plus 1% on the amounts that would have been included in income if the deferral had been included in the participant's income in the year deferred, or if later, the year the award is no longer subject to a substantial risk of forfeiture.
+The participant also will be subject to an additional tax of 20% on the amounts required to be included in income is the federal income tax underpayment rate plus 1% on the amounts that would have been included in income if the deferral had been included in the participant's income in the year deferred, or if later, the year the award is no longer subject to a substantial risk of forfeiture.